-C. Each district board shall maintain at all times on its website a complete, current list or catalogue of all books and other materials that are available to students through any of a district's libraries or media centers.
-This list or catalogue shall be regularly updated and prominently displayed om each districts' website to ensure that this information is current, and readily accessible to students, their families, and other interested parties.
+Each district board shall maintain at all times on its website a complete, current list or catalogue of all books and other materials that are available to students through any of a district's libraries or media centers.
+This list or catalogue shall be regularly updated and prominently displayed on each district's website to ensure that this information is current, complete, and readily accessible to students, their families, and other interested parties.

-D. Separate from the list or catalogue required by the preceding paragraph, a complete list of the Instructional Materials that are used in or available to a student in any given class, course, or program that is offered, supported, or sponsored by a public school, or that are otherwise made available by any public school employee to a student on school premises, shall be provided upon reasonable request by any parent or legal guardian of a student in the district.
+Separate from the list of catalogue required by the preceding paragraph, a complete list of the Instructional Materials that are used in or available to students in any given class, course, or program that is offered, supported, or sponsored by a public school, or that are otherwise made available by any public school employee to a student on school premises, shall be available upon reasonable request by any parent or other interested party.